 A topic group consisting of government departments, academics and external organisations designed the question.
 Then, various proposals underwent cognitive testing.
 This testing looked at how respondents react to different versions of the question and checked that the questions correctly capture whether a respondent has a disability according to the Equality Act.

-Further information on the development of this principle can be accessed in two Health Statistics Quarterly articles published in Issue 51 in August 2011.
+Further information on the development of this standard can be accessed in two Health Statistics Quarterly articles published in Issue 51 in August 2011.